NucleaPeon/qt5menugen/README.md

 ]
 ```

+Given the v1.1.0 update, it is recommended to use the "QKeySequence::Quit" shortcut instead of "Ctrl+Q".

 Essentially ``"slot": "close()"`` calls the mainwindow's close() slot (it already exists) and so this handles icon/shortcut/QAction/QMenu and if desired, a QToolBar item (QAction or QMacToolBarItem).

+### Shortcuts

+This library handles shortcuts.
+Traditionally, you use "Ctrl+Q", the typical QAction way to define shortcuts.
+It's convenient, but limited.

+Due to some Qt and C++ limitations, we include the Qt::Key and QKeySequence enums as a QMap so they can be used as shortcut parameters.
+This opens up a lot more functionality:

+* Up to 4 keys can be recognized as a single shortcut
+* The QKeySequence **StandardKey** enum contains a lot of very convenient shortcuts that are multi-platform compatible so it's recommended you use these first and fill in any missing shortcuts using QAction or Qt::Key enum shortcuts.
+* * "QKeySequence::_______" for example
+* An example program (ShortcutTester) is a simple window that you input the string that would go into the json file **shortcut** key's value and it will determine if it's recognized given the input string.
+(TODO: Add cmake build file, currently just qmake and requires an installed qt5menugen library.)

+<b>These enums haven't changed between Qt5.3.2 and Qt5.15.
+Since Qt6 is being developed, we can restrict compatibility to just the Qt5.x series.</b>

 ### Oxygen Icon Licensing